-This project demonstrates how to abstract the global functions and variables from the Draw One Square project into JavaScript objects.
+This project demonstrates how to abstract the global functions from the Draw One Square project into JavaScript classes and objects.
 This objected-oriented abstraction will result in a framework that offers manageability and expandability for subsequent projects.
 As illustrated in Figure 2-7, when running, this project displays a white rectangle in a greenish canvas, identical to that from the Draw One Square project.
-The source code to this project is defined in the chapter2/2.4.javaScript_objects folder.
+The source code to this project can be found in the chapter2/2.4.javaScript_objects folder.

 Figure 2-7.
 Running the JavaScript Objects project